New College preserves, develops, and provides access to rich and very extensive archives—which bear national Archive Service Accreditation status.

-Since its foundation in 1379, New College has built up a considerable archive of historical material relating to the foundation of the college, and the running of the college and its estates up to the present day.
+Since its foundation in 1379, New College has built up a considerable archive of historical material relating to the foundation and running of the College, and its estates, up to the present day.
 (An account of New College’s history is available.)
-The oldest documents date from the eleventh century, which is more than two hundred years before the College was itself founded.
-The archive also houses a number of Special Collections, including personal papers donated to the College by the families of former fellows and alumni.
+The oldest documents date from the eleventh century, nearly three hundred years before the College was itself founded.
+The archive also houses a number of collections of personal papers donated to the College by the families of former fellows and alumni.
 Explore our Archives Gallery to view some of the visual highlights of our archives collections.

-Researchers wishing to consult the archives should contact the Archivist, to enquire about the contents of the collections, and to make an appointment to visit:
+Researchers wishing to consult the archives should contact the Archivist & Records Manager, to enquire about the contents of the collections, and to make an appointment to visit:

-The Archives Reading Room is located in the College Library and it is open by prior appointment on most Mondays and Tuesdays, 10.00 am–1.00 pm and 2.00 pm - 4.30 pm, except during periods of general College closure at Easter, late August, and Christmas.
+The Archives & Records Reading Room is located in the College Library.
+It is open, by prior appointment only, five days a week, Mondays to Fridays, 10.00 am–1.00 pm and 2.00 pm–5.00 pm, except during the general College closure period over Christmas.